Shopping for life insurance: Considerations

 In addition, an experienced life insurance agent can also recommend a policy that is the best fit for you based on your age and financial goals.
 They also know the companies and policies they sell, and can answer all your questions.
 They can shop for the best rates and help you through the underwriting process.

 Buying life insurance is an important financial decision.
 That’s why it is important to get the right amount and type of coverage to protect the financial security of the people that depend upon you every day.

 The information provided is not written or intended as specific tax or legal advice.
-MassMutual and its subsidiaries, employees, and representatives are not authorized to give tax or legal advice.
+Lenox Advisors, its, employees, and representatives are not authorized to give tax or legal advice.
 You are encouraged to seek advice from your own tax or legal counsel.
-Opinions expressed by those interviewed are their own and do not necessarily represent the views of MassMutual.
+Opinions expressed by those interviewed are their own and do not necessarily represent the views of Lenox Advisors.